Order number: HKar35

 Prices incl.
 VAT plus shipping costs

-The Finsterwalder SNAPLOCK paragliding karabiner features maximum security.
+The Finsterwalder SNAPLOCK paragliding carabiner features maximum security.

 5-year replacement interval

 With the SNAPLOCK, Finsterwalder is now also offering a paragliding carabiner with the popular twistlock whose fatigue strength was tested by an accordingly licensed institute.
 Until now, for carabiners with a conventional lock a guarantee could be issued for only two years respectively for a limited number of operating hours.
 The SNAPLOCK's design in combination with the high strength of the Titanal material now enable a guarantee of five years in mono use and of two years for the use in tandems.

 The SNAPLOCK resists 14 kN without incurring damage even with open gate - this is more than four times as much as the hitherto common steel carabiners can bear.
 It is thus unproblematic should the SNAPLOCK once be loaded with open gate.
 Also the breaking load of at least 30 kN with closed gate is a new top mark.
 Using SNAPLOCK carabiners with only 76 g per piece instead of steel carabiners, a weight reduction at the harness of about 150 g is achieved.

 Suitable not only for 25 mm webbings

 The Finsterwalder SNAPLOCK is suitable for modern lightweight harnesses with a webbing width of 25 mm or less.
 However, it also fits into the formerly common 44 mm webbings, if they can be tucked in as pictured and if the loops are long enough.
 This is the case if a rod with a minimum diameter of 20 mm fits through the loops.

 At harnesses with tight loops, the SNAPLOCK is mounted via the gate side of the carabiner (see mounting directions for harnesses with a webbing width of 44 mm).